selwynpolit/d9book/book/blocks.md

 ## Create a block with Drush generate

 Use Drush's code generation ability to quickly generate the code you need to create your own custom block.
-First generate a module with `drush generate module` if you don't have one.
+First, generate a module with `drush generate module` if you don't have one.
 Here we generate a block for use in the `crap` module:

 ```sh
 drush generate plugin:block